 Managing Emotions and Anger

 Emotional tantrums might get a lot of attention, but they rarely elevate situations the way we want.
 Some of us resort to violence as a response to frustration, which often leaves us with feelings of shame and embarrassment (and sometimes legal problems).
 Others bottle the anger inside and just white knuckle it until they are physically sick and feeling resentful (sometimes exploding).
-Many times, angry outbursts occur at home where safety is expected.
-When this happens, family relationships may feel threatening to cause members to grow guarded and hypervigilant.
+Many times, angry outbursts disturb family relationships at home where safety is expected.
+When this happens, family members may feel threatened and become guarded and hypervigilant.
 These reactions are amplified when individuals are also suffering from depression, low self-esteem, and anxiety.
 However, there is another way to be in the world.
 You can learn to recognize these emotions and express yourself consistent with your values and beliefs.

-I have worked with many clients that felt their emotions were destroying their life with little to no control over them.
-The good news is that the way we express anger is a learned behavior.
-This means you do have control over your reactions and can choose how to respond to situations that reflect your personal value system.
+I have worked with many clients struggling to control the damage caused by unwanted rage.
+My program is guided by peer-reviewed research to offer the most effective approach toward symptom relief.
+We begin with the recognition that the way anger is expressed is learned.
+This means you can learn to control your reactions and choose how to respond in a way that reflects your personal value system.
 Through anger management counseling, you can learn how to express yourself so that you are assertive and stand up for your rights in a way that serves you.
 We can do this together.
 Call for an appointment today.